ruby/www.ruby-lang.org/en/news/_posts/2019-10-22-ruby-2-7-0-preview2-released.md

 Some multi-threaded Ruby programs may cause memory fragmentation, leading to high memory usage and degraded speed.

 The `GC.compact` method is introduced for compacting the heap.
-This function compacts live objects in the heap so that fewer pages may be used, and the heap may be more CoW friendly. [#15626](https://bugs.ruby-lang.org/issues/15626)
+This function compacts live objects in the heap so that fewer pages may be used, and the heap may be more CoW friendly. [[Feature #15626]](https://bugs.ruby-lang.org/issues/15626)

 ## Pattern Matching [Experimental]

-Pattern matching, widely used feature in functional programming languages, is introduced as an experimental feature. [#14912](https://bugs.ruby-lang.org/issues/14912)
+Pattern matching, widely used feature in functional programming languages, is introduced as an experimental feature. [[Feature #14912]](https://bugs.ruby-lang.org/issues/14912)
 It can traverse a given object and assign its value if it matches a pattern.

 ```ruby